 – Rule – A specific part of the policy that determines which source domain has which access permissions to which target domain.

-– Labels – Same as context label, defined to determine which source domain has access to which target domain.
+– Labels – Same as context label, defined to determine which source domain has mandatory access control to which target domain.

 SELinux can be in 3 Modes.
 Enforcing, permissive and disabled.
-If SELinux is disabled, no SELinux activity will be happening at all, but if SELinux is enabled, you can select to put SELinux in enforcing mode or in permissive mode.
+If you disable SELinux, no SELinux activity will be happening at all, but if you enable SELinux, you can select to put SELinux in enforcing mode or in permissive mode.
 In enforcing mode, SELinux is fully operational and enforcing all SELinux rules in the policy.
-If SELinux is in permissive mode, all SELinux related activity is logged, but no access is blocked.
+If SELinux is in permissive mode, it logs all SELinux related activity, but doesn’t block access.